espruino/EspruinoDocs/boards/Bangle.js2.md

 Bangle.js 2 has 4 contacts on the rear.
-The two on the ends are used for charging and are not powered, however the middle two are SWD debug/programming pins connected straight to the IC.
+The two on the ends are used for charging and are not powered, however the middle two are SWD debug/programming pins connected straight to the CPU.
 One has a weak resistor connecting it to 3.3v.
 At most, 0.0001A of current at 3.3v can be provided, however if exposed to salty water (eg sweat) or other conductive conditions, the contacts will corrode and it is possible that in extreme cases there could be some skin irritation.

 ![](Banglejs2/corrosion.jpg)

-While future devices will be supplied with the offending middle pins covered, on KickStarter devices these pins are exposed.
-If see any discoloration or you're planning on doing anything with Bangle.js where you might sweat a lot or otherwise get it salty we would strongly advise you apply some paint, tape, a sticker or laquer over the middle two contacts as shown in the images below:
+Bangle.js 2 devices sold since the KickStarter campaign ship with a small piece of tape covering the contacts to prevent any problems.
+If you have a watch without this tape we would strongly advise you apply some paint, tape, a sticker or laquer over the middle two contacts as shown in the images below:

 ![](Banglejs2/corrosion_fix1.jpg)